 Your AML software should be able to verify documents, monitor transactions, and check user data against specific watchlists.
 You should also be able to include a whitelist to allow specific users.

 AML software automatically checks user data against specific watchlists.
-That includes people who live in sanctioned countries, politically exposed persons (PEPs) and people with poor online reputations (adverse media).
-The software also needs to check for transactions, especially high-volume ones, so that you may flag and review them manually.
+That includes people who live in sanctioned countries, politically exposed persons, and people with poor online reputations (adverse media).
+The software also needs to check for transactions, especially high-volume ones, so that you can flag and review them manually.